Sarahsolus/contao-bootstrap-designer-plugin/README.md

 ## Notes

-- due to Contaos link element structure I had to cheat myself around with own styling classes.
+- due to Contaos link element structure I had to cheat myself around with own styling classes for links.
 -

 ##To Do

-- Element Eigenschaften Border, Rounded, Shadow
+- element properties: Border, Rounded, Shadow
-- Bootstrap 5 Ready ?
+- add Bootstrap 5 support
--